Chronic pain: Medication decisions

 ||As effective as NSAIDs without damaging stomach lining at regular doses

-- When taken in high doses, can lead to stomach bleeding, kidney problems, fluid retention and high blood pressure
+- When taken in high doses, can lead to stomach bleeding, kidney problems, fluid retention, high blood pressure, heart attack and stroke

 - Increased risk of side effects for older adults